 The Bascottie will be especially fond of activities such as frisbee, flyball, and tug of war.

-It will enjoy walks, jogs, and hikes, but it is important to put an emphasis on exercises that are in small bursts, in order to avoid straining its small legs.
+It will enjoy walks, jogs, and hikes, but it is important to emphasize exercises that are in small bursts, to avoid straining its small legs.

 Bascottie Health and Conditions